alecthomas/entityx/README.md

   - `entityx::Entity entity` - Newly created entityx::Entity.
 - `EntityDestroyedEvent` - emitted when an entityx::Entity is *about to be* destroyed.
   - `entityx::Entity entity` - entityx::Entity about to be destroyed.
-- `ComponentAddedEvent<T>` - emitted when a new component is added to an entity.
+- `ComponentAddedEvent<C>` - emitted when a new component is added to an entity.
   - `entityx::Entity entity` - entityx::Entity that component was added to.
-  - `T *component` - The component added.
+  - `ComponentHandle<C> component` - The component added.
-- `ComponentRemovedEvent<T>` - emitted when a component is removed from an entity.
+- `ComponentRemovedEvent<C>` - emitted when a component is removed from an entity.
   - `entityx::Entity entity` - entityx::Entity that component was removed from.
-  - `T *component` - The component removed.
+  - `ComponentHandle<C> component` - The component removed.

 #### Implementation notes